 John Hampton of "Buckland" Prince William County.
-November 1811 this son married Hannah Insus Grant.
+November 1811 this son married Hannah Innus Grant.

 Henry Hampton of Prince William County who died in 1811, d.s.p.
-Elisabeth Hampton who married Thomas Thornton Dec.
+Elizabeth Hampton who married Thomas Thornton Dec.
 16,1795.
 Mancy Hampton who married Henry Turner, date not known.

-In April 1810 William and Frances Hempton deeded "Buckland" his Father's old home place in Prince William to some John and Henry Hampton.
-At the same time these some bought from their father 137 scree in Fauguier County -- probably the land that he had bought from a Mr. Donaldson.
+Im April 1810 William and Frances Hampton deeded "Buckland" his Father's old home place in Prince William to sons John and Henry Hampton.
+At the same time these sens bought from their father 137 acres in Fauguier County-probably the land that he had bought from a Mr. Donaldson.

-.
-Henry Hampton of Prince William, son of William and Frances Hunton Hampton of Fauguler, who died memorried in 1811 as shown by the inventory of his estate recorded in Prince William Co.
+Henry Hampton of Prince William, son of William and Frances Hunton Hampton of Pauguier, who died unmarried in 1811 as shown by the inventory of his estate recorded in Prince William Co.
 Nov.
-11,1811.
-This showed the following interesting
+11, 1811.
+This showed the following interesting items: